Kiran7007/Interview-Preparation/README.md

 - **Which method in `fragment` runs only once?** </br>
   According to the [documentation](https://developer.android.com/guide/components/fragments#Creating), the `onCreate()` method is called once a fragment is created.
 Within your implementation, you should initialize essential components of the fragment that you want to retain when the fragment is paused or stopped, then resumed.

-- **How does the activity respond when orientation is changed?**  </br>
-  According to the [documentation](https://developer.android.com/guide/topics/resources/runtime-changes), Some device configurations can change during runtime (such as screen orientation, keyboard availability, and when the user enables multi-window mode).
-When such a change occurs, Android restarts the running `Activity` ( `onDestroy()` is called, followed by `onCreate()`).
-The restart behavior is designed to help your application adapt to new configurations by automatically reloading your application with alternative resources that match the new device configuration.

 - **How to know `configChange` happens in `onDestroy()` function?**  </br>
   Once an activity is in the process of finishing then `isFinishing()` method is returned `true` value, otherwise `false` when the system is temporarily destroying the instance of the activity.

-- **How to prevent the data from reloading when orientation is changed?**  </br>
-  The most basic approach would be to use a combination of `ViewModels` and `onSaveInstanceState()`.
-A `ViewModel` is LifeCycle-Aware.
-In other words, a `ViewModel` will not be destroyed if its owner is destroyed for a configuration change (e.g. rotation).
-The new instance of the owner will just re-connected to the existing `ViewModel`.
-So if you rotate an `Activity` three times, you have just created three different `Activity` instances, but you only have one `ViewModel`.
-So the common practice is to store data in the `ViewModel` class (since it persists data during configuration changes) and use `OnSaveInstanceState()` to store small amounts of UI data.

 - **How to handle multiple screen sizes?**  </br>
   It's a long debate but in a very nutshell, you can do it in these ways: